FRC830/cpp-practice/inherit_classes/problem.md

     //Both objects will call the method
 }
 ```

+### Problem

-Create a base class called `Quadralateral` and make it have a public int variable called `numOfSides` equal to 4.
-Then, create another class called `Square` that will derive from `Quadraleteral`.
-Give `Square` a public bool variable called `allRightAngles` and set it to true.
+- Create a base class called `Quadralateral`
+- Give it a public int variable called `numOfSides` and set it.
+- Create another class called `Square` that will derive from `Quadraleteral`.
+(Use the colon with public)
-Make a method that will print the `numberOfSides` of a `Square` and say that it also has four right angles(use a conditonal for this part).
+- Create a method on the `Quadraleteral` class  that prints the number of sides
-Print the numbers of sides of a `Quadraleteral` and use the method from `Square` in `int main()`
+- Initialize an instance of the `Quadraleteral` class and call the method from `main`
+- Create a method on the `Quadraleteral` class  that prints the number of sides **as well as a statement such as 'Called from square' or 'I have all right angles.'**
+- Initialize an instance of the `Square` class and call the method from `main`